 The minimum credit score is 660.
 The higher your credit score the better your rate & terms will be and the smaller your required down payment will be.

 “Bad” credit is a relative term.
 What is bad to one person isn’t so bad to another.
 The minimum credit score to qualify for this type of loan is 660.
-However, Physician Bank provides options for those that fall below this threshold to rebuild credit for future qualification.
+However, Physician Bank provides options for those who fall below this threshold to rebuild credit for future qualification.

 The approval process can take between 1-15 days.
 The speed of the approval is based largely on how quickly the applicant can provide the requested documentation required to obtain an approval.